Congratulations! You’ve taken your first steps towards clean eating!

 When I say “human intervention”, I mean food and food sources altered by GMO, artificial flavors, artificial sweeteners, artificial colorings, hormones, antibiotics, and much more.

 These “interventions” started in the mid-late 1800s and have been rapidly evolving ever since.
+They are bad for your body function and terribly addicting!
 Because of this, eating clean can be quite the challenge.

 Keto, Atkins, and Mediterranean

 If your goal is to eat low carb foods for weight loss, then of course starchy veggies are not your friend.
 The high carbs will break you out of ketosis and lower your energy.
 This diet is most commonly known as Keto.